August 14th, 2020 | The Days of Greatness.

 I wish creativity was less painful.
-I wish I could just wake up in the morning with a good mood and have a great, groundbreaking ideas all day long.
+I wish I was just waking up in the morning with a good mood and had great, groundbreaking ideas all day long.
 But unfortunately, it doesn’t work like that — to me, creativity is the other side of the same coin as Weltschmetrz.

 But then, during the day, things are starting to get better and better.
 By the evening, all my life energy is back, I get plenty of new ideas (and some of them are really good ones!), and I usually embark on a rollercoaster of new projects or quickly go down the to-do list with the projects that were already lined up before.
 And that’s how it goes: the days of greatness always start from pain for me.

 What could this result mean in practice?
 For me, it was yet another example showing that it’s hard to grasp creativity.
-Apparently, our test measured something else.
+Our test measured something else.
 Maybe, it measured two distinct features at a time.
 What features?
-No idea…
+No idea.

 Do you know some methods for characterizing, or catalyzing, creativity?
-If so, could you share?
+If so, please share it with me!